 With correlation of fundus photos and OCT images with the Zeiss Cirrus Photo, differentiation of retinal white spots and dots is straightforward.

-Cotton Wool Spot on OCT
+Cotton Wool Spot on Optical Coherence Tomography

 Classically, cotton wool spot (CWS) have been thought of as microinfarctions of the RNFL.
 In the past decade, researchers have combined both clinical and histological evidence and have challenged that notion.